-Poll says Jacinda Ardern most popular PM in a century; National on the ropes
+Poll says Labour's Jacinda Ardern most popular PM in a century; National on the ropes

 Bridges was down to 4.5 per cent - a six-point drop for him.

-The Newshub-Reid Research poll of 1000 people was conducted from May 8-16.
-It has a margin of error of 3.1 percent.
+The poll of 1000 people was conducted from May 8-16.
+It has a margin of error of 3.1 per cent.

+Ardern told Newshub: "It speaks to the work we've jointly done.
+I just happen to have had the humble and privileged opportunity to be leading at this time."

+Bridges told Newshub he "absolutely" expected to stay on to fight the election, saying the polls bounced around at such times.

+He said it had been impossible to get media coverage during the past months: "We've seen lockdown wall-to-wall coverage of the Government."

-It is a disastrous result for National Party leader Simon Bridges and the party, just four months ahead of September's general election, and will cause ructions within the caucus, especially among List MPs whose places are in danger.
+It is a disastrous result for Bridges and the party, just four months ahead of September's general election, and will cause ructions within the caucus, especially among list MPs whose places are in danger.

 Bridges has struggled to get traction in the preferred Prime Minister stakes since taking over in early 2018, and faced a public backlash in the earlier days of the Covid-19 lockdowns after criticising elements of the Government's response.